Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Numerical validation

 \subsection{Random fibers}

-Our second test is a pull test on a more complex model: a random chopped fiber reinforced composite.

-We distribute small fibers at a random point of $\Omega$, with a random direction parallel to the $<x,y>$ plane; the fibers share the same size and properties.
+We consider a pull test on a random chopped fiber reinforced composite: we distribute small fibers at a random points of $\Omega$, with a random direction parallel to the $\langle x,y\rangle$ plane; the fibers share the same size and properties.
 If a fiber surpasses the edge of $\Omega$, it is cut.

 For more details on the algorithm used to distribute the fibers see the Random Sequential Adsorption algorithm \cite{pan2008analysis}; our implementation generates only the plane angle, and does not implement an intersection-avoidance mechanism.